Sandesh2007/Java/README.md

 Awesome Ugly Java Calculator

-Welcome to the Awesome Ugly Java Calculator repository!
-This calculator might not be the prettiest, but it gets the job done.
-It's a simple Java application that performs basic arithmetic operations.
-Feel free to use, modify, and contribute to make it even uglier (or maybe prettier).
-Features

-    Basic arithmetic operations: addition, subtraction, multiplication, and division.
-    Java Swing GUI for a truly unique and questionable user interface.
-    Minimalist design (because who needs aesthetics anyway?).

 Getting Started

 Follow these instructions to get a copy of the ugly Java calculator running on your local machine.